Aventon's Ebike Safety Tips

 When it comes to ebike safety, we at Aventon want nothing more than to make sure you have all the information necessary to operate your ebike properly.
 After all, you are our number one priority.
 Yes, you.
 Our riders.

-First and foremost, always wear a helmet! when operating an ebike.
+First and foremost, any and every list of ebike safety tips should start with head protection.
+So, always wear a helmet! when operating an ebike.
 Even the most confident riders can’t predict the unexpected.
 Secondly, when it comes to riding an ebike, there are certain factors that come into play before ever placing your foot against the pedal.
 An ebike is not your ordinary bicycle.
 It has a motor.
 That means there are certain limitations and regulations to consider.
-And once you saddle up and hit streets or take your ride off-road, there are more precautions to keep in mind.
+And once you saddle up and hit the streets or take your ride off-road, there are more precautions to keep in mind.

 Before anyone slips into the saddle and takes off on an ebike, it’s important to remember there are laws that prohibit certain age groups from riding a motorized bicycle.
-While federally, the minimum recommended age is 16, it’s best to always consult your local regulations to confirm the safe, legal minimum age for riding the different Classes of ebikes.
+According to federal law, the minimum recommended age is 16.
+Still, it’s best practice to always consult your local regulations to confirm the safe, legal minimum age for riding the different Classes of ebikes.
 We want our riders to be safe and implement the best practices for ebikes, and it starts before even getting on the saddle.

 First Time On An Ebike?